rustamgasanov/blog/source/_posts/2016-02-23-dockerize-your-project-part-1-registry-and-jenkins-setup.markdown

 $ mkdir data_jenkins
 ```

-Using any redactor, create `docker-compose.yml` file with the following instructions:
+Using any text editor, create `docker-compose.yml` file with the following instructions:

 ```
 $ cat docker-compose.yml